-Paris may be the world’s most romantic city, but it’s also my favourite place for a solo trip
+Paris may be the world’s most romantic city, but it’s also my favorite place for a solo trip

 There may be affiliate links within this post which provide me with a small commission, at no cost to you.
 More information at: Privacy & Disclosure.

-spent 10 magical days on a solo trip to Paris in September of 2021 and it was one of my favourite vacations – anywhere, ever.
+I spent 10 magical days on a solo trip to Paris in September of 2021 and it was one of my favorite vacations – anywhere, ever.
 As someone so wisely pointed out, you are never really alone in Paris, the city is your companion.
-If you are considering traveling to Paris solo, this guide is designed to help you plan a Parisian adventure so marvelous, you won’t miss not having a companion.
+If you are considering traveling to Paris alone, this guide will help you plan a solo Parisian adventure so marvelous, you won’t mind being on your own.

-Paris was already one of my favourite cities and I fell in love with it in a whole new way on my solo trip.
-Being there on my own felt like a secret adventure; I had Paris all to myself and didn’t want to share it.
+Paris was already one of my favorite cities and I fell in love with it in a whole new way on my solo trip.
+Being there solo felt like a secret adventure; I had Paris all to myself.
 I think it’s because Paris has such a special and unique personality, there’s so much to immerse yourself in: wonderful smells, delicious foods and beauty all around.
 I was alone in Paris but never felt lonely.

 When to Go to Paris

 There is never a bad day in Paris, as the saying goes.
 But Paris is best enjoyed on foot, so the heat of summer is the least desirable time to go, in my opinion.
 Spring or fall are the best times to go to Paris and mid September through mid October is my favorite — I’ve visited Paris in the autumn the last three years in a row.
 October stays quite warm and receives just slightly more rain than September which can see very hot days, or be cool and rainy.
 By the end of October, the clocks are set back so you lose an hour of daylight for exploring.